MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ## What’s the difference between labels in Azure Information Protection and labels in Office 365?

 Labels in Azure Information Protection let you apply a consistent classification and protection policy for documents and emails whether they are on-premises or in the cloud.
 This classification and protection is independent of where the content is stored or how it is moved.
-[Labels in Office 365 Security & Compliance](https://support.office.com/article/af398293-c69d-465e-a249-d74561552d30) let you classify documents and emails for auditing and retention when that content is in Office 365 services.
+Until recently, Office 365 had just [retention labels](https://support.office.com/article/af398293-c69d-465e-a249-d74561552d30) that let you classify documents and emails for auditing and retention when that content is in Office 365 services.

-Today, you apply and manage these labels separately but Microsoft is working towards a comprehensive and unified labeling strategy for multiple services that include Azure Information Protection, Office 365, Microsoft Cloud App Security, and Windows Information Protection.
-You might have heard this strategy referred to as "Microsoft Information Protection" (MIP).
-This same labeling schema and store will also be available for software vendors.
-For more information, see the blog post, [Consistent labeling and protection policies coming to Office 365 and Azure Information Protection](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Consistent-labeling-and-protection-policies-coming-to-Office-365/ba-p/161553).
+Microsoft has been working towards a comprehensive and unified labeling strategy for multiple services that include Azure Information Protection, Office 365, Microsoft Cloud App Security, and Windows Information Protection.
+You might have heard this strategy referred to as "Microsoft Information Protection".
+This same labeling schema and store is also be available for software vendors by using the MIP SDK.

+Announced at Microsoft Ignite 2018, you will now start to see an option to configure **sensitivity labels** in addition to retention labels in the Office 365 Security & Compliance Center.
+For more information, read the blog post, [Announcing availability of information protection capabilities to help protect your sensitive data](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Announcing-availability-of-information-protection-capabilities/ba-p/261967).

 ## What’s the difference between Windows Server FCI and the Azure Information Protection scanner?